-Won Pat was the delegate from Guam and was a Democrat.
+Won Pat was the representative from Guam and was a Democrat.
 He served from 1973 to 1984.

-Because Guam is a territory of the United States, and not a state, its representative in the House of Representatives is a delegate with limited voting privileges — Won Pat can vote in committee but not on the House floor, including not on the final passage of bills.
+Because Guam is a territory of the United States, and not a state, its representative in the House of Representatives is a delegate with limited voting privileges — Won Pat can currently vote in committee and in certain votes on the House floor, but not if their vote would be decisive.
 Delegates have a marginalized role in Congress and their constituents are not represented in Congress in the same manner as most citizens.

 Won Pat is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1984 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

-The chart is based on the bills Won Pat sponsored and cosponsored.
+The chart is based on the bills Won Pat sponsored and cosponsored from Jan 15, 1979 to Oct 11, 1984.
 See full analysis methodology.

 Won Pat was the primary sponsor of 9 bills that were enacted.
 The most recent include: